Utah State University's Mountain West Center Announces

 The named finalist for the Evans Handcart Award is Mary Budd Flitner’s My Ranch, Too: A Wyoming Memoir (University of Oklahoma Press, 2019).
 A modern-day rancher with more than fifty years of experience, Flitner provides an authentic glimpse into the realities of ranch life.
 Surviving “the winter of 50° below,” economic downturns that threatened her family’s livelihood and the inequality towards a woman in profession, she has also savored the joys, including the ties that bind multiple generations of families to the land.
 The Evans jurors appreciated her ranching story from a woman’s perspective, which is often underrepresented.

 Watch the 2020 Evans Biography Awards Ceremony.
-Evelyn Funda, director of the Mountain West Center, presents the Evans Biography Award and the Evans Handcart Award to winning authors, James R. Swenson and Tara Westover.
+Evelyn Funda, past director of the Mountain West Center, presents the Evans Biography Award and the Evans Handcart Award to winning authors, James R. Swenson and Tara Westover.
 Listen to the authors as they explore their work and the importance of highlighting individuals who have shaped the Intermountain West region.